Branching and Checkout

 |---|---|

-In jj, jj checkout creates a new working copy (@) from the target commit.
+In jj, jj edit creates a new working copy (@) from the target commit.
 It doesn't "move" anything—commits are immutable.

 Listing Branches